 Our thoughts on MRI dictating the need for surgery is well documented on this website.
 Our preference is for a detailed physical examination and a critical observation of the patient’s range of motion.
 Often shoulder MRIs present faulty or inaccurate information.
 In our many years experience, we have found that when MRI is the sole governing tool relied upon by doctors to recommend treatment, a patient will often be sent to a surgery they do not need.

-A study from a group of radiologists cites rising numbers of inappropriately recommended MRIs
+A study from a group of radiologists cites rising numbers of inappropriately recommended MRIs and surgeries

 This study comes straight from a group of radiologists who submitted their paper to the Journal of the American College of Radiology (1) to bring awareness to the inappropriateness of many MRI orders they see.
 The bullet points are directly from the research: